 A final addition to the east coast, and one that has garnered much praise since opening in 2012, Trump International Golf Links (often referred to as ‘Trump Aberdeen’), is laid out over a breath-taking piece of land.

 The large dunes border immaculate fairways and create dizzying teeing grounds from which golfers are blessed with spectacular views of both the property and the sea.
 Due to its northerly location, golf can be played here late into the evening in the summer months, meaning 36-hole days are definitely an option; perhaps visiting another course on the coastline beforehand.

-The iconic Postage Stamp par-3 is one of the most photographed holes in all of golf, causing all sorts of issues for those that miss its minuscule green!
-Royal Troon is another out-and-back layout, and with a railway running down the right-hand side of several of the holes on the back nine, a strong breeze off the sea can make it one of the most daunting closing stretches in golf; although that didn’t appear the case for Henrik Stenson and Phil Mickelson who carried out one of the most impressive battles in golfing history here, shooting 63 & 65 on the final day!
+The iconic Postage Stamp par-3 is one of the most photographed holes in all of golf, causing all sorts of issues for those that miss its miniscule green!
+Royal Troon is another out-and-back layout, and with a railway running down the right hand side of several of the holes on the back nine, a strong breeze off the sea can make it one of the most daunting closing stretches in golf; although that didn’t appear the case for Henrik Stenson and Phil Mickelson who carried out one of the most impressive battles in golfing history here, shooting 63 & 65 on the final day!